Data Protection Notice (“Notice”)

-AXA Investment Managers has a UK Data Protection Officer who can be contacted via UKDPO@axa-im.com.
+AXA Investment Managers’ UK Data Protection Officer can be contacted via UKDPO@axa-im.com.

 This Notice applies to AXA Investment Managers companies in the UK.
 A list of AXA Investment Managers companies in the UK is available upon request using the contact information provided in this Notice.

 AXA Investment Managers recognize the importance of protection for your personal information and is committed to protecting the rights of individuals in line with UK GDPR.

 This Notice sets out how we collect, handle, store and protect information about you when:

 - we provide products or services to you or our client; and/or